Joshua-Whyte rematch agreed for 12 August in London

 Whyte, 36, lost his only world title challenge to Tyson Fury in 2022.

+"I've been clear that my plan is to be active this year," said Joshua.
+"August 12 is the date - I'll be ready to fight.
+I look forward to dealing with business."

-He beat Joshua by decision as an amateur in 2009, forming the basis of their bitter rivalry.
+Whyte beat Joshua by decision as an amateur in 2009, forming the basis of their bitter rivalry.

 Joshua gained revenge when the pair met again as professionals in December 2015.
 'AJ' was rocked in the second round but recovered to force a stoppage in the seventh.